shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-placement.md

 ### Mixed media and mime type options

 > [!NOTE]
-> If a creative's VAST contains both VPAID and inline video files, it will be assigned the VPAID frameworks when it's uploaded in Xandr.
+> If a creative's VAST contains both VPAID and inline video files, it will be assigned the VPAID frameworks when it's uploaded in Microsoft Advertising.
 Therefore, certain placements that permit multiple creative types may be blocked in auction.
 To ensure accurate creative matching, you should follow the steps outlined below.

 To set mime type options (recommended), select the **Show Mime Type Options** checkbox.
 This opens the **Mime Type Options** section.
 From there, you will need to set two distinct fields: **Handles Mixed Media** and **Video Mime Types**.